cayesoneira/miniTRASGO/README.md

 # miniTRASGO Documentation

+**This documentation is designed to be edited easily by anyone.
+No coding skills or prior technical knowledge are required!**

 This repository hosts the documentation and usage guide for the miniTRASGO Cosmic Ray telescope.
 The documentation is deployed using `mkdocs`, a Python-based tool that generates HTML pages from a structured set of markdown files.

 ## Structure of the Documentation